aarongilly/notes/content/Love the Process.md

 James Stuber suggests the existence of [[Type 2 Fun]] to describe feeling happy while doing the work that *leads to the thing you want*.

+Once you achieve your goals, you'll probably have new goals.
+You have to spend much of your days [[Living For Now]].

 ---

 ### Source